MHWauben/GCR_retention_gap/README.md

 # Task
 I produced a visualisation to illustrate why we have chosen to focus on retaining women as a key business priority.
 I chose a headline statistic that highlights this problem, taken from the data GCR have provided, and some visualisations that allows us to further justify this priority.
-You can use any software you like as long as there is no licence fee to pay to use it for commercial purposes.
-Stata is also allowed.
 The visualisation is interactive and uses software that requires no licence fee.